 Besides the temple, you may also enjoy the park surrounding it with night safari or trek to the hill tribe village nearby where you may meet long neck women in traditional clothes.
 They belong to the same ethnic minority as in Myanmar.

 Coming to Doi Suthep, don’t forget to stop by the middle road to take a photo with the background of beautiful Chiang Mai city from afar and enjoy chicken BBQ here for just 1 dollar.
 A stunning lake named Huay Tung Tao, which you may encounter along the way will seethen the heat of summer and deliver a stunning view of two banks with small houses of local people.

-To reach Doi Suthep from Chiang Mai old city, let's try Songthaew - A red "taxi" in Chiang Mai which offer a negotiable fix price for a tour regardless of number of people.
+To reach Doi Suthep from Chiang Mai old city, let's try Songthaew - A red "taxi" in Chiang Mai which offers a negotiable fix price for a tour regardless of a number of people.
 That means the more people in a Songthaew, the less money you need to pay.
 Therefore, if you go alone or in a small group, just wait a few minutes for other tourists or local people to fill up the Songthaew.
 By the way, it is easier for you to chitchat with some local people and even end up with something new and more interesting than the trip.

 The best tip to visit Thailand is to travel the right place at the right time.
-The right time to travel to Thailand is when events like Songkran festival happens.
+The right time to travel to Thailand is when events like the Songkran festival happens.
 Often held in the middle of April to celebrate the new year based in Buddhism calendar, Songkran is one of the biggest and most important events of Thai People, which marks the beginning of a new year.

 This is called Water Festival because it names as the largest water fight in the world but you probably won’t mind the drenching.
 The festival originates from a belief of Thai people: Water will wash away bad thought and action of the old year and bring good luck in the new year, so the festival is all about cleaning and fresh starts.